Sam-3-git/Configuration-Manager-PS/README.md

 ## Create CM Collection Enviorment <a name = "create-cm-collection-environment"></a>
 [Create-CMCollectionEnviorment](https://github.com/Sam-3-git/Configuration-Manager-PS/tree/main/Scripts/Create-CMCollectionEnviorment)

-This script is designed to make device collections and sort them into orginized folders.
-The script will create a collection, inject a query if necessary, and move the collection to an appropriate folder.
-Collections are built based on criteria found in `Create-CMCollectionEnviorment.csv`.
+This script is designed to create device collections and organize them into structured folders.
+It will create a collection, inject a query if needed, and move the collection to the appropriate folder.
+Collections are built based on criteria specified in the Create-CMCollectionEnvironment.csv file.

 ### Installation Guide